lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 re-created even if the full expanded private key is available.
 For this reason it is RECOMMENDED that implementations retain and export the seed, even when also exporting the expanded private key.
-ML-DSA seed extraction can be implemented by including the random seed xi generated at line 1 of Algorithm 1 `ML-DSA.KeyGen` in the returned output.
+ML-DSA seed extraction can be implemented by including the seed xi randomly generated at line 1 of Algorithm 1 `ML-DSA.KeyGen` in the returned output.

 # Private Key Consistency Testing